tldr-pages/tldr/pages/windows/choco-apikey.md

 > Manage API keys for Chocolatey sources.
 > More information: <https://docs.chocolatey.org/en-us/create/commands/api-key>.

-- Print sources and their API keys:
+- Print all sources and their API keys:

 `choco apikey`